Australian Bureau of Statistics

 |Page tools: Print Page Print All RSS Search this Product|

-Australia's agricultural industry is mostly Australian owned, according to figures released today by the Australian Bureau of Statistics (ABS).
+Just under 99 per cent of Australian farm businesses are fully Australian owned and just under 90 per cent of farmland is fully Australian owned, according to figures released today by the Australian Bureau of Statistics (ABS).

 These documents will be presented in a new window.